pnnl/tesp/doc/SGIP1_Example.rst

 The second lesson relates to EnergyPlus modeling, which is a completely different domain than power system modeling.
-We were able to get help from other PNNL staff to make small corrections in the EnergyPlus model depicted in Figure 21, but it’s clear we will need more building model experts on the team going forward.
+We were able to get help from other PNNL staff to make small corrections in the EnergyPlus model depicted in :numref:`fig_school`, but it’s clear we will need more building model experts on the team going forward.
 This will be especially true as we integrate VOLTTRON-based agents into TESP.

-.. |image14| image:: ./media/TE30system.png
-.. |image15| image:: ./media/SGIP1system.png
-.. |image16| image:: ./media/PYPOWERsystem.png
-.. |image17| image:: ./media/FeederR1_1.png
-.. |image18| image:: ./media/School.png